 Jesse used the Word to order Cassidy not to hold back.
 Then again, the exact words he used were "fight like hell", which given the Literal Genie nature of the Word, is possibly open to interpretation.
 (I hate it when I undermine my own points.)

-My pet theory (which is invoked by other works with virtually immortal characters) is that Cassidy relied very heavily on being able to take way more punishment than a normal human, using that to freak out his opponents to gain the upper hand, or just take the hits and wait for an opening.
+My pet theory (which is invoked by other works with virtually immortal characters) is that Cassidy relied very heavily on being able to take way more punishment than a normal human and using that to freak out his opponents to gain the upper hand, or just take the hits and wait for an opening.
 Jesse knows what Cassidy can take.
-And as the above troper pointed out, Jesse very effectively took away Cassidys other advantages as well.
+And as the above troper pointed out, Jesse very effectively took away Cassidy's other advantages as well.

 And on Jesse's badassery, after being shown to be such an incredible fighter, how much sense does it make how quickly he was beaten up in the bar in the first issue?
 Well, besides plot convenience?

-He was trying to piss them off to get them to come to church and it worked, probably wouldn't have if he would have kicked the shit out of the guys because they'd either not show up, or they'd show up to take revenge and thus interrupt the service (which he didn't know would be interrupted anyway due to the death of everyone else in the church).
+He was trying to piss them off to get them to come to church and it worked; it probably wouldn't have if he had kicked the shit out of the guys because they'd either not show up, or they'd show up to take revenge and thus interrupt the service (which he didn't know would be interrupted anyway by the deaths of everyone else in the church).

 Don't rule out the superior training.
 Jesse learned to fight from Jody, and in a special issue we get to see more of Jody's combat skills when he brutally beats the hell out of an actual gorilla, possibly to death.
 Sure he had a baseball bat, but that wouldn't have done any good if he had gotten hit.
 Cassidy is supernaturally strong for a HUMAN, so it wouldn't be much of a stretch to say that he is barely stronger than a gorilla if not equally as strong.

 Also, once Cassidy actually lands a punch he actually breaks Jesse's breastbone easily.
-His advante is his strenght, so Jesse just avoided getting hit.
+His advante is his strength, so Jesse just avoided getting hit.